microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-02.md

 - Create and scope an Azure Chaos Studio Experiment to fail 1 of the pizza application's virtual machine(s)

 During the experiment, were you able to order a pizza?
-If not, what could you do to make your application resilient at the Availability Zone / Virtual
+If not, what could you do to make your application resilient at the Availability Zone/Virtual
 Machine layer?